-- procure immediate medical attention at 9-911 - notify the University of Toronto Police at 978-2222 for the St. George Campus, or 416-287-7333 for Scarborough Campus, or 905-828-5200 for Mississauga. - notify the Office of Environmental Health and Safety at 416-978-4467 - notify the Health & Well-Being Programs & Services at 416-978-8804 - notify the Ministry of Labour
+- procure immediate medical attention at 911 - notify the University of Toronto Police at 416-978-2222 for the St. George Campus, or 416-287-7333 for Scarborough Campus, or 905-828-5200 for Mississauga. - notify the Office of Environmental Health and Safety at 416-978-4467 (who will liaise with the Ministry of Labour) - notify the Health & Well-Being Programs & Services at 416.978.8804 - notify the appropriate joint health and safety committee for the workplace - if the injured person is an employee, notify the appropriate union (if any) - ensure that the site of the accident remains undisturbed until a Ministry of Labour inspector has arrived - investigate and prepare a written report on the circumstances of the accident